‘Joy born from the womb of sadness’: When Pope Francis flew 12 people out of Europe’s biggest migrant camp

 As Francis now prepares for a return trip on Sunday to Lesbos, an island symbolic of Europe’s migration crisis, his 2016 move to relocate those three families — all Syrian and Muslim — stands as one of the enduring gestures of his pontificate, an admonition to welcome those escaping repression and war.

-That message, five years later, looks increasingly forgotten in a Europe that has built razor-wire fences, cut deals to choke off migration flows, constructed highly surveilled facilities for asylum seekers, and launched legal proceedings against search-and-rescuers.
+That message, five years later, looks increasingly forgotten in a Europe that has built razor-wire fences, cut deals to choke off migration flows, constructed highly surveilled facilities for asylum seekers, and launched legal proceedings against search-and-rescue groups.

-But the gesture has also worked in its narrowest way — opening the chance for 12 people, six of them children, to succeed, struggle and try to build new lives in safety.
+But the gesture has also worked in its narrowest way, opening the chance for 12 people, six of them children, to succeed, struggle and try to build new lives in safety.

 Though the 12 who flew to Italy with Francis are regularly mentioned in articles about the pope and migrants, their stories have not been widely documented.
 All have since earned refugee protection.
-One of the families relocated to Genoa, in Italy’s north.
-The Washington Post met with members of the other two families, who remain in Rome.
+One of the families relocated to Genoa in Italy’s north.
+The Washington Post met with members of the other two families who remain in Rome.

-Well before the evacuation, a generation of Afghans escaped to Europe.
-Their experience has been dire.

-Nour Essa, 36, who worked in biotech in Damascus, has become a researcher at a Catholic hospital.
+Nour Essa, 36, who worked in biotechnology in Damascus, has become a researcher at a Catholic hospital.
 Her husband just earned an architecture degree.

 She said that when leaving Syria, they had imagined making it to France, where several years earlier she had studied at a university.
 But after being interviewed ahead of Francis’s arrival, they had to quickly weigh what was best for them and their young child.